danmayer/todo-rails4-angularjs/README.md

 # TODO

+* moved bootstrap CSS into app
+* costs sort order
+* disable drag and drop on costs
+* destinations sorted by arrival date
+* flights from home country to first location
+* flights from last location to home country
+* rethink flights source URL as they are priced as round trip opposed to moving forward (all 1 way?)
-* when adding a destination require arrival date
+* calendar view to add arrival date
+* dynamic hotel data
+* click for view / edit detailed notes (cost or trip destination)
 * Setting home country needs to use the auto-complete and match the country codes.
 * add calendar to countries arrival / departure
-  * quick edit arrival departure fields
+  * quick edit arrival and duration fields
 * make days a required trip_destinations field (api)
+* ways to verify or capture places where airport codes are missing
+* ways to erify or capture where visa infomation doesn't match up
 * google chart breakdown of costs
-* breakdown estimated cost by country.
+* row breakdown estimated cost by country.
 * Visa pricing: https://www.visahq.com/citizens/United-States/
 * Angular Club or Brody help
   * fix page load flickering (ng-cloak not doing what I expect)